-Cognitive behavioral therapy is a staple of PTSD therapy.
+Cognitive behavioral therapy is a staple of PTSD therapy at PACE Mental Health.
 It enables you, with the help of a therapist, to pinpoint areas of dysfunction.
 For example, you may blame yourself for the events that took place before, during, or after your traumatic experience.
 By examining them with assistance, you may notice areas where you’re taking the blame for things beyond your control.

 This process lets you move on.
 While it won’t eradicate the traumatic event, it’ll put some facets in perspective.
 Doing so may relieve some stress and guilt.
 It’ll also help you to focus on areas where you need help with coping skills.